growlf/djangobase/README.md

 # djangobase

+## Purpose
 A starter project to bootstrap development with Docker and Django.

-This project is not intended to be used as-is, but rather as a starter seed to grow your own project from.
+This project is not intended to be used as-is, but rather as a starter 'seed' to grow your own web application project from.

+## Intended Audience

+Beginning developers who have a basic understanding of networking, operating systems and the python language, who wish to create a deployable, reliable web application.

+A more complete and introductory version of this brief tutorial will be available soon.

 ## Getting Started
 To begin, ensure that you already have Docker Engine installed and configured.
 Please see